ArunaStorage/documentation/docs/get_started/basic_usage/05_How-To-Objects.md

 === ":simple-rust: Rust"

     ```rust linenums="1"
-    // Create tonic/ArunaAPI to fetch information of the first 20 unfiltered objects in a collection
+    // Create tonic/ArunaAPI to fetch information of the first 20 unfiltered objects in a collection with download URLs
     let get_request = GetObjectsRequest {
         collection_id: "<collection-id>".to_string(),
         page_request: None,
         label_id_filter: None,
-        with_url: false,
+        with_url: true,
     };

     // Send the request to the AOS instance gRPC gateway